-But non-billable time ultimately cuts into the firm’s bottom line, and the financial health of many law firms still depends not only on how many hours the attorneys are billing, but also how many billable hours that the firm’s paralegals are generating.
+But non-billable time ultimately cuts into the firm’s bottom line, and the financial health of many law firms still depends not only on how many hours the attorneys are billing but also on how many billable hours the firm’s paralegals are generating.

-Therefore, it stands to reason that the more billable hours a paralegal produces, the better their chances to score a higher salary.
-Or at least make a stronger case for a pay raise.
+Therefore, it stands to reason that the more billable hours a paralegal produces, the better their chances to score a higher salary, or at least to make a stronger case for a pay raise.

 We’re California’s leading litigation services platform, offering eFiling, process serving, and courtesy copy delivery in all 58 California counties.
 Our simple, dependable platform is trusted by over 20,000 law firms to file and serve over a million cases each year.